jpartlow/kvm_automation_tooling/REFERENCE.md

 Type: Puppet Language

-Expands the compact vm specification used by the plan into a map of terraform objects (hashes) keyed by unique hostname, that map one to one with each vm we want terraform to create.
+Transforms the array of vm specifications received by the plan into a map of terraform objects (hashes) keyed by a unique "$role.$hostname.$platform" string with os image parameters injected.

+The hostname values are generated as "${cluster_id}-${role}-${index}" where the index is the 1-based index of the vm in the set.

 See the spec/functions/generate_terraform_vm_spec_set_spec.rb for a concrete example.